 Fine jewelry deserves fair prices.
 And so do you.

-Since all of our jewelry is born, raised, and handmade in NYC we don’t charge import taxes, use unnecessary middlemen, or add insane markups.
+Since all of our jewelry is born, raised, and designed in NYC we don’t charge import taxes, use unnecessary middlemen, or add insane markups.

 Those who do good sparkle more.
 And even though our diamonds don't need the extra shine, we pay it forward so that we give as much as we get.